skrattaren/apf.rst/apf.rst

   Grey if he doesn't take better care of his laundry.'"

   You really have to read Tolkien in order to understand why this is so funny.
-Sure, I can explain that in the "`The Lord of the Rings`_" a big deal is made of the transformation of wizards from one 'colour' to another (and in particular Gandalf the Grey becoming Gandalf the White), but that just doesn't do justice to the real atmosphere of the thing.
+Sure, I can explain that in the **The Lord of the Rings** a big deal is made of the transformation of wizards from one 'colour' to another (and in particular Gandalf the Grey becoming Gandalf the White), but that just doesn't do justice to the real atmosphere of the thing.